Parklife

-Parklife is the third studio album by the English rock band Blur, released on 25 April 1994 on Food Records.
-After moderate sales for their previous album Modern Life Is Rubbish (1993), Parklife returned Blur to prominence in the UK, helped by its four hit singles: "Girls & Boys", "End of a Century", "Parklife" and "To the End".
+Parklife is the third studio album by the English rock band Blur, released on 25 April 1994, by Food Records.
+After moderate sales for their previous album Modern Life Is Rubbish (1993), Parklife returned Blur to prominence in the UK, helped by its four hit singles: "Girls & Boys", "To the End", "Parklife" and "End of a Century".

-Certified four times platinum in the United Kingdom, in the year following its release the album came to define the emerging Britpop scene, along with the album Definitely Maybe by future rivals Oasis.
+Certified four times platinum in the United Kingdom by the British Phonographic Industry (BPI), the album came to define the emerging Britpop scene in the year following its release, along with the album Definitely Maybe by future rivals Oasis.
 Britpop in turn would form the backbone of the broader Cool Britannia movement.
-Parklife therefore has attained a cultural significance above and beyond its considerable sales and critical acclaim, cementing its status as a landmark in British rock music.
+Parklife therefore has attained a cultural significance beyond its considerable sales and critical acclaim, cementing its status as a landmark in British rock music.

-In 2010, Parklife was one of ten classic album covers from British artists commemorated on a UK postage stamp issued by the Royal Mail.
+In 2010, Parklife was one of ten album covers from English artists commemorated on a UK postage stamp issued by the Royal Mail.
 In 2015, Spin included the album in their list of "The 300 Best Albums of 1985–2014".
-In 2020, Rolling Stone included in their list of the 500 Greatest Albums of All Time.
+Rolling Stone magazine ranked the album number 438 in its 2020 list of the "500 Greatest Albums of All Time".

+To commemorate the album's 30th anniversary, it was released as a zoetrope picture disc for Record Store Day 2024.